jaydenseric/scroll-animator/readme.md

 ### function animateScroll

-Smoothly scrolls an element.
-Scroll interference caused by the user or another script cancels the animation.
+Smoothly scrolls an element to a target position within the element.
+Scroll interference caused by the user or another script interrupts the animation.

 | Parameter             | Type                                       | Description                                                                 |
 | :-------------------- | :----------------------------------------- | :-------------------------------------------------------------------------- |